also known as: Füzesmezö (HU), Loza (CZ), Loza (RU)

 was part of the Kingdom of Hungary (11th century - 1920 and 1938-1944) with the name of Füzesmezö

 in Bereg megye (county), next part of Czechoslovakia (1920-1938) with the name of Loza in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Loza and, since 1991, known as Loza, in the Irshavsky rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Loza are Lóza and Lozo.

-Loza is located about 1 mile SE of Irshava (Ilosva).
+Loza is located about one mile southeast of Irshava (Ilosva).

 Jews probably settled in Loza in the mid-18th century.

 Three Jewish families were present in 1768 and by 1880, the Jewish population was 119 (of a total population of 637).